 Why The Prime Directive is Evil

 I’ve been a fan of Star Trek since the original series was in its first run.
-I loved it.
 When The Next Generation came along years later (and these can be fighting words), I thought it was even better in some ways.

 But there were a few things about TNG that rubbed me the wrong way, and the biggest of those was the Prime Directive.
-(It played a small role in the original series, but a large one in TNG.)
-I couldn’t define why it bothered me back in 1990, but there was something wrong about it it… something anti-human about it.
+I couldn’t define why it bothered me back in 1990, but there was something very wrong about it it… something anti-human.
 Now, however, I understand, and perhaps you’d like to as well.

 Let Me Count The Ways